ArnabGH2/Bird_strikes/README.md

 [Bird Strikes Analysis Report .pdf](https://github.com/ArnabGH2/Bird_strikes/files/14887307/Bird.Strikes.Analysis.Report.pdf)

- #### A single page report was created on Power BI Desktop & it was then published to Power BI Service, and Make a PPT by findings main KPIs discussing the  key insights.
+ #### A single page report was created on Power BI Desktop & it was then published to Power BI Service, and Make a PPT by findings main KPIs and discussing the  key insights.